ptashek/mb/CruiseControl_W124/README.md

 ### Control box

 The control box is the heart of the system.
 The 14-pin version this project is concerned with has a secondary part referred to as "coding plug" or "reference resistor".
-The exact purpose of this element is not fully known, however - given these control boxes were used on a varied range of vehicles, not only from Mercedes-Benz - it most likely configures core parameters of the system: expected number of pulses per distance unit, tuning of the control loop etc. This theory is supported by another universal product from VDO the "compact tempostat", which uses DIP switches instead.
+The exact purpose of this element is not fully known, however - given these control boxes were used on a varied range of vehicles, not only from Mercedes-Benz - it most likely configures core parameters of the system: expected number of pulses per distance unit, tuning of the control loop etc. This is supported by vague remarks in WIS 30-5xx, and the original PCB layout.
+Another universal product from VDO the "[compact tempostat](http://oldhymer.com/wp-content/uploads/VDOCruiseControl.pdf)" uses DIP switches for the same purpose.

 The control box accepts several inputs: